kranthikiran885366/zet-pay/PROJECT_STRUCTURE.md

 └── tsconfig.json
 ```

 *Note: This structure is based on the files explicitly mentioned or inferred from previous interactions.
-Some typical frontend asset folders like `public/images` or `public/fonts` are assumed but not explicitly listed if not provided in context.*
+Some typical frontend asset folders like `public/images` or `public/fonts` are assumed but not explicitly listed if not provided in context.
+File extensions (.js vs .ts) in the backend are based on your provided context, with a preference for .ts if both were mentioned for similar files.*